Page Reviewed / Updated - Mar. 2015

-Respite Care from the Veteran's Administration is a program that provides trained caregivers that attend to the individual in need of care to give the primary caregiver time to relax and attend to his or her own needs.
-Depending on geographic location and the recipient's preference, care can be provided in the home or in a VA medical or community living center.
+Respite Care from the Department of Veteran's Affairs is a program that provides trained caregivers that attend to the individual in need of care to give the primary caregiver time to relax and attend to his or her own needs.
+Depending on geographic location and the recipient's preference, care can be provided in the home, in adult day care or in a VA medical or community living center.

 Alone, respite care is not a long term solution for care, but when combined with other program and cost reductions such as tax credits, LIHEAP and transportation assistance, respite care might make the difference that enables a family to choose between residential and home care.